Shved1982/test/README.md

-# test
+# 1 page web-site for serching tourist trips
-Test task with LAravel and AngularJS
+Application implemented with Laravel5 framework and AngularJS